Our Essential Services

 - You cannot smoke in a car if you are with a child under 18 (or under 17 in Western Australia).

 - It is against the law to turn left at a red light unless otherwise indicated.
+If there is signage saying you can turn, you must treat the light the same way you would a stop sign.

 Driving in Australia with a UK, US, or European License

-How to Get An Australian Driving License
+How to Get an Australian Driving License

 The process of obtaining an Australian driver’s license varies from state to state, but once you get one, it is valid everywhere in Australia.
 If you are an expat from one of the following countries, you can exchange your license for an Australian one without having to take a knowledge or road test: